Mysta3/monsters-rolodex-react/README.md

 ## Purpose
 - To kick start my brain into thinking in the ways of React.
 - A good starter project that deals with Component LifeCycles, Dynamic Searching and API calls to display information dynamically.

+## Optimizations
+- moved anonymous onChange function out of input component and into the Class object so that it doesn't get re-rendered every time since it's not being changed.
+Creates a more performant application.

+- Destructured values in order to enhance readability
 ## Available Scripts

 In the project directory, you can run: